Fair features are not best. So why are blonde-haired, blue-eyed kids treated as special?

 Hlonipha Mokoena discusses the myths about black hair including why it has been considered to be dirty and unmanageable.
 It has been misunderstood over the centuries, and of course not considered beautiful when it is compared to sleek and light coloured hair.
 But even when it is ‘managed’ here in Australia, conservative institutions may not find it acceptable.
 In my home town Mildura in 2017, a young student was expelled from his Catholic high school for refusing to take out his braids.
 His father is Nigerian and he preferred to wear his hair in braids, so he’s ended up at a public school which didn’t have such uptight uniform policies.

 This is not unusual in Australia: many other kids have had to change or be booted out too.
 Wouldn’t it be so much better to have some real conversations about appearance and cultural values, leading to more tolerance and understanding?
 No wonder children don’t understand black hair if the adults around them are always trying to change it or get rid of people with it.

 Should we capitalise on being fair and beautiful?

 Both of my kids are gorgeous.
-I am of course biased, but many other people seem to think so too: one woman passed in the street even went out of her way to tell Ant and I that we “had the most beautiful children she’d ever seen”.
+I am of course biased, but many other people seem to think so too: one woman we passed in the street even went out of her way to tell Ant and me that we “had the most beautiful children she’d ever seen”.
 It was a bit surreal but they have that effect on some people.

 I will support them to do whatever they want to in life, but I won’t exploit them for this blog, nor will I encourage them to be child models.
 I ask for their approval before uploading any photo of them online, and I reserve the most special photos for our memories only.